TayTufenkjian/calculator/README.md

 # calculator
 This vanilla JavaScript calculator is an assignment for The Odin Project.

-The instructions and requirements for the project are here: https://www.theodinproject.com/lessons/foundations-calculator
+The instructions and requirements for the project are here: <br>
+https://www.theodinproject.com/lessons/foundations-calculator